AkashKrDutta/AkashKrDutta-dark.github.io/_posts/2017-8-05-kubernetes.md

 The next important thing is scaling and resource management.
 One must take care of the percent of resources that are being used in the nodes and restrict them accordingly to avoid node failures.

 The graylog service wont work if you dont allow firewall rules (in GCE) to let access the service from your ip address.
-This is something of a basic info, but a important one.
+This is something of a basic info, but an important one.